 But what exactly can you do with those ashes, besides tossing them in the trash?

-Assuming you didn’t burn synthetic starter logs or treated, stained or painted wood, that pile of ash from your fireplace is full of potassium carbonate (also known as potash) that adds the necessary carbon (brown material) to your compost.
+Assuming you didn’t burn synthetic starter logs or treated wood, that pile of ash from your fireplace is full of potassium carbonate (also known as potash) that adds the necessary carbon (brown material) to your compost.

-Since I have a large compost bin that tends to be very acidic, I just dump the whole tray of wood ash into my tumbler and give it a few good spins.
-If your compost is smaller, save your wood ash and sprinkle a thin layer every time you add more scraps to your bin (especially acidic scraps, such as citrus peels or coffee grounds).
+Since I have a large compost bin that tends to be very acidic, I like to dump the wood ash into my compost tumbler and give it a few good spins.
+If your compost is smaller, you can save your wood ash and sprinkle a thin layer every time you add more scraps to your bin (especially acidic scraps, such as citrus peels or coffee grounds).

 Besides wood ash, what other household waste can be composted?

 You likely already know that you can compost most kitchen scraps: eggshells, vegetable peels, spoiled fruit, and the odds and ends from your crisper bin.